 Moreover, we no longer behave in accordance with the present situation.
-And are stuck in our fear state, over-reacting or dissociating.
+And are stuck in our fear state, overreacting or dissociating.
 We just don’t know what it is that drives us to weird behaviors and reactions.
 We are like automatons, programmed to act in ways that jeopardize not just our well-being but those of our close ones.
 And we have no clue why?

-Carl Jung has said, “Until you make the unconscious conscious, it will direct your life and you will call it fate.”
+Carl Jung said, “Until you make the unconscious conscious, it will direct your life and you will call it fate.”

 Theta Sound Healing

 It was my synchronous luck that I just happened to come across Kelly Howell’s Prayer a Guided Meditation, after listening to this audio I felt so relaxed and renewed.
 Something I had not felt in a long time.
-It was my ‘aha moment’ – that I could change the state on my mind.
+It was my ‘aha moment’ – that I could change the state of my mind.

-Since then I have taken leave from the daily stresses of life, job, socializing, etc and have focused on my healing.
+Since then I have taken leave from the daily stresses of life, job, socializing, etc, and have focused on my healing.
 Gradually, the mental turmoil has dissipated and a feeling of calmness fills me.
 As a result, I sense my mind-body being balanced and in a state of equilibrium.

 Theta sound music has helped me go deep within myself, I am able to feel my emotions and remember the trauma.
 It comes in bits and pieces.
 It feels like I am witnessing a movie, where even though I know it is me in that situation, it is not my current self.

 With the resurfacing of my trauma memories, I feel parts of my brain being literally released.
 Some days, I could actually feel pain in my head, as though something is pulling me apart.
 When finally it is released I feel a deep physical and emotional relief.